Clubs / Organisations

 - Remember to annually review the roles of your volunteers.
 The role an existing volunteer has in the club may have changed/evolved.
 When s/he first started his/her role may not have required a DBS check, what s/he does now, might require a check.

-To find out what Safeguarding training is available for coaches, volunteers or Safeguarding/Welfare officers check out your NGB website, the CPSU website, the Sports Coach UK website or the Coaching section of this website.
+To find out what Safeguarding training is available for coaches, volunteers or Safeguarding/Welfare officers check out your NGB website, the CPSU website, the UK Coaching website or the Coaching section of this website.